hzz0024/BioinfoTools/README.md

 -   `cbsuhare` server has a local permanent storage, with a original capcity of 144 TB.
 -   The local storage is located at the directory `/local/storage`.
 -   Create your storage folder with netID (e.g. hz269)
--   The local storage can be mounted to any other node using the command (not done yet) `/programs/bin/labutils/mount_server node_name /storage`.
+-   The local storage can be mounted to any other node using the command `/programs/bin/labutils/mount_server node_name /storage`.
-    -   e.g. `/programs/bin/labutils/mount_server cbsubscb16 /storage`
+    -   e.g. `/programs/bin/labutils/mount_server cbsuhare /storage`
--   The mounted storage then becomes available under the directory `/fs/node_name/storage/`
+-   The mounted storage then becomes available under the directory `/fs/cbsuhare/storage/`
--   After mounting step your input files can be accessed from any of the computing nodes (not done yet).
+-   After mounting step your input files can be accessed from any of the computing nodes.

 ![](https://github.com/hzz0024/BioinfoTools/blob/master/example/storage.jpeg)